 3) Using Religion to Justify Inhuman Behavior

 People use religion to justify bias and prejudice.
-They use they use their holy texts as authority to justify gender, race, and ethnic discrimination.
-People will admit to the past genocides but say that those are things of the past.
+They use their holy texts as authority to justify gender, race, and ethnic discrimination.
+People will admit to past genocides but say that those are things of the past.
 Sadly, these actions are not things of the past; they continue to this day.
-They say it’s an extremist sect or denomination, but not their religion.
+They say it’s an extremist sect or denomination but not their religion.
 It is the clearest example of how religion is a weapon of hate.

 “People nearly always believe and are willing to back it up with weapons and cruelty, that their religion and way of life is better than the other person’s.” — Caroline B. Cooney